OpenTechStrategies/streetcrm/INSTALL.md

 Optionally, you may load sample data too (but see the warning below):

         $ python manage.py loaddata sample_data.json

+(The sample data is located in `swoptact/fixtures/sample_data.json`, but Django knows where to find it if you just say `sample_data.json`.)

 WARNING: If you load sample data with the above command, any user you created with `python manage.py syncdb` in a previous step will be